JuliaPy/PythonCall.jl/docs/src/faq.md

 Related issues: [#201](https://github.com/JuliaPy/PythonCall.jl/issues/201), [#202](https://github.com/JuliaPy/PythonCall.jl/issues/202)

-## Does it work on Apple silicon (ARM, M1, M2, ...)?

-Maybe.
-Your mileage may vary.

-In general, PythonCall and JuliaCall are only supported on platforms with [Tier 1](https://julialang.org/downloads/#supported_platforms) level of support by Julia.
-Currently, Apple silicon is Tier 2, so is not supported.

-Due to time constraints, issues affecting only unsupported platforms will not be investigated.
-It is much more likely to be an issue with Julia itself than PythonCall.

 ## Issues when Numpy arrays are expected

 When a Julia array is passed to Python, it is wrapped as a [`ArrayValue`](#juliacall.ArrayValue).